WICG/js-self-profiling/EXPLAINER.md

 ## Minimal API Proposal

-* performance.startProfiling(options) => Promise that resolves with a Profiler object
+* `performance.startProfiling(options) => Promise` that resolves with a `Profiler` object
-    * “options” is a JS object containing the profiling configuration:
+    * `options` is a JS object containing the profiling configuration:
-        * options.interval: profiling interval in milliseconds (float)
+        * `options.interval`: profiling interval in milliseconds (float)
-        * options.version: profiling format version (integer)
+        * `options.version`: profiling format version (integer)
     * The call returns immediately with a Promise.
-The promise is resolved to a Profiler object when the browser starts profiling the target thread(s) with the provided configuration.
+The promise is resolved to a `Profiler` object when the browser starts profiling the target thread(s) with the provided configuration.
 The promise is rejected if the profiler failed to start.
+        * Example:
+        ```javascript
+        performance.startProfiling()
+            .then(profiler => doInterestingWork())
-        * Example: performance.startProfiling().then(profiler => doInterestingWorkload()).catch(/* failed to start profiling or other error */)
+            .catch(/* failed to start profiling or other error */);
+        ```
-        * The Profiler object has the methods stopProfiling and cancelProfiling
+        * The `Profiler` object has the methods stopProfiling and cancelProfiling
-* Profiler.stopProfiling() => Promise that resolves with a ProfilingResult object
+* `Profiler.stopProfiling() => Promise` that resolves with a `ProfilingResult` object
-    * Stops profiling, returns a Promise immediately that resolves to a ProfilingResult object (see below) or rejects with an error (e.g. if profiling is not active)
+    * Stops profiling, returns a Promise immediately that resolves to a `ProfilingResult` object (see below) or rejects with an error (e.g. if profiling is not active)
-* Profiler.cancelProfiling() => Promise
+* `Profiler.cancelProfiling() => Promise`
-    * Cancels profiling started by performance.startProfiling().
+    * Cancels profiling started by `performance.startProfiling()`.
 Returns a Promise that resolves after profiling is cancelled or rejects if there is an error.
-    * Unlike stopProfiling, cancelling does not require the browser to do any extra processing before returning the collected samples (e.g. gathering samples from multiple threads, calculating effective sampling rate).
+    * Unlike `stopProfiling`, cancelling does not require the browser to do any extra processing before returning the collected samples (e.g. gathering samples from multiple threads, calculating effective sampling rate).

 ## Possible JSON Profile Format